Below, we list the potential pros and cons of natural gas energy.

-Summary – Pros & Cons Of Natural Gas
+Summary – Pros & Cons Of Natural Gas Energy

-Has a range of different uses
+Has a range of different uses across society

-Is inexpensive as an energy source
+May be an affordable energy source

-Biogas (RNG) is renewable
+Biogas (RNG) might be considered renewable

 There might be big reserves of gas to tap into in the future, such as beneath the ocean